rupeshtiwari/e-store/README.md

-# EStore
+# e-Store

+e-Store is a prototype client side application which demonstrates online shoping application which has below use cases implementations:
+  * Listing Items for online sales
+  * Adding Item to Cart
+  * View Cart
+  * Checkout
+  * Submit Order

+There are 3 modules coming from below services:

+ * Sales
+ * Finance and
+ * Customers

+ There is Branding Modules which takes all of the above 3 modules code and create composition.
+ ItOps module is also there which is not used yet.

 See the app live in action here https://roopkt.github.io/e-store

 This project is inspired by Service Oriented Architecture (SOA) philosophy.
 There is an initiative going on to create prototype SOA here in this link https://github.com/Particular/Workshop.Microservices

-This project is following the above prototype and trying to solve client side composition using mainly below libraries:
+This project is following SOA principle and trying to solve client side composition using mainly below libraries:

  * Angular Redux Library (ngrx4) https://github.com/ngrx/platform
  * Angular4